nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        before execution, nothing will change for that person.
 The command result will display the total number of persons the command have successfully executed on and not the total number of persons the tags are added to.

+    1. Prerequisites: Must have at least selected 1 person.

     1. Test case: `tag add selected -t Photoshop`<br>
        Expected: All selected person(s) will have `Photoshop` tag added.
 If `Photoshop` tag exists